Data Scientist (Liverpool/London)

 Create job alert

-I'm supporting a fast-growing, specialist financial services group on the hiring of a Home Data Scientist to join their expanding pricing team.
+I’m supporting a fast-growing, specialist financial services group on the hire of a Home Data Scientist to join their expanding pricing team.
 The Home division is a rapidly scaling, profitable business with significant investment going into data, analytics, and pricing capability.

 This role offers genuine ownership, the chance to shape pricing strategy, and exposure across product, data and commercial teams.